 In 1939, Europe plunged into the Second World War.
 For six years, the Allied and Axis powers battled across every corner of the globe, killing millions in the process.

 By 1945, nearly every financial system, population, and landscape in the developed world had been decimated.
 After the war, the United States held a conference in Bretton Woods, New Hampshire to lay the groundwork for a new international monetary system.
 Delegates from forty-four nations helped construct the agreement.
-Because the U.S. economy had emerged relatively unscathed from the war (at least compared to Western Europe), and because the U.S. held three-fourths of the world’s gold supply, the delegation chose the U.S. dollar as the international reserve currency.
+Because the U.S. economy had emerged relatively unscathed from the war (at least compared to Europe), and because the US held three-fourths of the world’s gold supply, the delegation chose the U.S. dollar as the international reserve currency.

 All currencies were pegged to the dollar, which was pegged to gold.
 In exchange for this massive economic advantage, the United States took on the responsibility of keeping the world’s oceans safe, facilitating global free trade, and serving as the world’s policemen.